 A- EdYsor does not charge any amount from the students.
 All the payment done is for university tuition fees and accommodation.
 Edysor services are free of cost for its users.

-A- Studying abroad will vary depending on the program and the level of degree you are pursuing.
+A- Study abroad will vary depending on the program and the level of degree you are pursuing.
 As a general rule, an undergraduate degree typically takes three to four years to complete (for example, in the UK, most subjects typically require three years, while in the United States, four years are typically required), while a graduate degree, such as a master's or equivalent, typically takes one to two years to complete.
 Typically, a doctoral program (PhD) takes three to four years to complete.

 A- Yes.
 Before beginning your university studies, you can obtain conditional acceptance from a college in order to meet the language requirements.
 Upon arrival in the United States, you can begin your ESL program (English as a Second Language) and, after completion, you can change the conditional admission to a final acceptance.